 - 8. You take pride in building on your effort

 1. You are short on capital

-How many times have people been telling you that one way to get out from the rat race is via owning your own business?
+How often have people told you that one way to get out of the rat race is by owning your own business?
 But do you have the capital?
-To start a blog, you just need a pc, an annual fee of $ 10 for domain leasing and around $ 100 for hosting.
-I don’t think you need financing for this right.
+To start a blog, you need a pc, an annual fee of $ 10 for domain leasing, and around $ 100 for hosting.
+I don’t think you need financing for this.

 2. You don’t know what business to start